cyoung43/aws-playground/README.md

 <https://developer.twitter.com/en/docs/twitter-api/tweets/manage-tweets/api-reference/post-tweets>

 Jk likely can't use the Twitter API due to new restriction features...
 Instead, just use the lambda function to write to a file in s3??

+## Next Steps

+1. Get metadata from files
+2. Write metadata to dynamodb record
+3. Hit an API to get data (may be overkill).
+Otherwise just get data from dynamodb using SDK